Foundations of Mind & Body Health

 Finally, in time you may find information about circadian rhythm interesting.
 Working with and resetting our circadian rhythm will not just improve our sleep but can help to improve many diseases.
 Sleep is a very important part of that circadian rhythm.
 So give your body the best chance to heal itself by establishing a healthy rhythm to your day and life.

-Kat is a qualified Sleep Restoration teacher (a Yoga-based approach to insomnia), an insomnia practitioner, relaxation trainer and restorative Yoga teacher.
-She is also a Feldenkrais practitioner and is currently taking a special training in Feldenkrais for tight jaws.
+I am a qualified Sleep Restoration teacher (a Yoga-based approach to insomnia), an insomnia practitioner, relaxation trainer and restorative Yoga teacher.
+I am also a Feldenkrais practitioner and have taken special trainings for TMJ and in Feldenkrais for tight jaws.

 (1) Chen, Z et al (March 2020), Effects of Pilates on Sleep Quality: A systematic Review and Meta-Analysis of Randomised Controlled Trials, Fontiers in Neurology